avnet-iotconnect/avnet-iotc-mtb-psoc-edge-rm/DEVELOPER_GUIDE.md

 * A registered [myInfineon Account](https://www.infineon.com/sec/login)

 ## Hardware Setup
+* Identify the debug USB port for your board from the board's user manual.
-* Connect the board to a USB port on your PC.
+* Connect the board's debug port to a USB port on your PC.
 A new USB device should be detected.
 Firmware logs will be available on that COM port.
 * Open the Serial Terminal application and configure as shown below:
   * Port: (Select the COM port with the device)